Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 \subsubsection{Q+L}

-It was also suggested in Ref.~\cite{Selfcompensatinglight4GeV} that Q+L does not offer any significant advantage over Q1 for multi-GeV neutrino events because Q+L reconstructed energy distribution inherits the missing energy long tail from Q1.
-However, as seen in Fig \ref{fig:resolution}, Q+L performs well across the sub-GeV range, achieving comparable resolutions to L1 and Q3 even at the higher $E_\nu$.
-Given that in the sub-GeV events, more of the available energy becomes allocated to protons -- which on average deposit closer to 100\% of their energy -- as opposed to pions (a large source of missing energy), as well as the fact that less missing energy is present on average overall, it is therefore reasonable that Q+L performs better in the sub-GeV regime than the multi-GeV.
+Ref.~\cite{Selfcompensatinglight4GeV} also suggested that Q+L does not offer any significant advantage over Q1 for multi-GeV neutrino events because the Q+L reconstructed energy distribution inherits the missing energy long tail from Q1.
+However, as seen in \cref{fig:resolution}, Q+L performs well across the sub-GeV range, achieving comparable resolutions to L1 and Q3 even at the higher $E_\nu$.
+Given that, in the sub-GeV events, the smearing due to recombination is a much more pronounced source of variance in Q1, adding $Q_{75}$ and $L$ together to eliminate this smearing naturally yields a greater benefit.
+In addition, we found in \Cref{sec:Edep_process} that sub-GeV events overall have less missing energy on average: more of the available energy gets allocated to protons -- which tend to deposit close to 100\% of their energy -- as opposed to pions (a large source of missing energy).
+It is therefore reasonable that Q+L performs better in the sub-GeV than the multi-GeV regime.